 The 3C5L-RAQR architecture utilizes a three-photon resonance condition, i.e., $\vec{k}_p + \vec{k}_d + \vec{k}_c \approx 0$, to cancel the Doppler effect, where the residual Doppler linewidth $\Gamma^{\text{5L}}_{\text{Res}}= \frac{\Gamma_{2}}{|k_p|} |k_p - k_d + k_c |$ is much smaller than the $\Gamma^{\text{4L}}_{\text{Res}}$.
 The terms $f_n$ are dominated by the natural linewidths $\Gamma_{n1}$.
 The atomic sensitivity scales as

-\emph{\textbf{Remark 3:}} \emph{Compared to 2C4L-RAQR, the 3C5L-RAQR introduces an additional linewidth term $\Gamma_{31}$ in the denominator, originating from the extra intermediate transition excited by the dressing laser.
+\emph{\textbf{Remark 4:}} \emph{Compared to 2C4L-RAQR, the 3C5L-RAQR introduces an additional linewidth term $\Gamma_{31}$ in the denominator, originating from the extra intermediate transition excited by the dressing laser.
 The sensitivity scaling is determined by the product of the linewidths along the excitation path.
-However, the bottleneck in 2C4L-RAQR is the squared MHz-scale residual Doppler width $\Gamma^{\rm{4L}}_{\rm{Res}}$. \textbf{Although the 3C5L-RAQR adds an extra term $\Gamma_{31}$, it replaces the MHz-scale term $\Gamma^{\rm{4L}}_{\rm{Res}}$ with a squared kHz-scale term $\Gamma^{\rm{5L}}_{\rm{Res}}$, translating into a massive enhancement in macroscopic sensitivity.}}
+However, the bottleneck in 2C4L-RAQR is the squared MHz-scale residual Doppler width $\Gamma^{\rm{4L}}_{\rm{Res}}$. \textbf{Although the 3C5L-RAQR adds an extra term $\Gamma_{31}$, it replaces the MHz-scale term $\Gamma^{\rm{4L}}_{\rm{Res}}$ with a squared kHz-scale term $\Gamma^{\rm{5L}}_{\rm{Res}}$, translating into a significant enhancement in macroscopic sensitivity.}}

-In the RAQR, the sensitivity of RF field detection is inversely proportional to the EIT linewidth ${\Gamma_{\text{EIT}}}$, and hence the SNR evaluation of the RQAR is also related to ${\Gamma_{\text{EIT}}}$.
-The EIT linewidth ${\Gamma_{\text{EIT}}}$ that accounts for nature decay rate \cite{ref_doppler_mismatch}, BBR-induced broadening \cite{kaur2025impact}, and other external broadening mechanisms \cite{meyer2018digital, holloway2017electric, vsibalic2017arc}, can be defined as
+In the RAQR, the sensitivity of RF field detection is inversely proportional to the EIT linewidth ${\Gamma_{\text{EIT}}}$, and hence the SNR evaluation of the RAQR is also related to ${\Gamma_{\text{EIT}}}$.
+The macroscopic EIT linewidth ${\Gamma_{\text{EIT}}}$ that accounts for natural decay rate \cite{ref_doppler_mismatch}, BBR-induced broadening \cite{kaur2025impact}, and other external broadening mechanisms \cite{meyer2018digital, holloway2017electric, vsibalic2017arc}, can be formulated as